billwheatley/tekton-cli-role/README.md

 Requirements
 ------------

-- If you want bash completion you must have distribution with `dnf` or `yum` or `apt` package manger OR the bash completion package installed if you are using a different package manager.
+- If you want bash completion you must have distribution with `dnf`, `dnf5`, `yum` or `apt` package manger OR the bash completion package installed if you are using a different package manager.

 Role Variables
 --------------